How to Stay Warm Outside in Winter

 My whole life, I took a walk when I felt stuck.

-For the last 20 years I live near the beach, so at least 3 times a week you can find me strolling there, right after breakfast or during my lunch break.
+For the last 20 years I have lived near the beach, so at least 3 times a week you can find me strolling there, right after breakfast or during my lunch break.
 Walking at least 10.000 steps a day was my normal.
-During hiking or city trips I walked a lot more steps a day.
+During hiking or city trips, I walked a lot more steps a day.

-While my health deteriorated, I gained 22 kilo’s, due to emotial eating combined with being a sudden couch potato…
+While my health deteriorated, I gained 22 kilos, due to emotional eating combined with being a sudden couch potato…

 I am getting my vitality back, by hiking!

 I had to start all over again.
-A 15 minute walk at the first week drained all my energy.
+A 15-minute walk in the first week drained all my energy.
 So I decided 2 things:

 1. Every improvement counts, even the smallest step forward is a victory, as long as I keep on going.
 If I do 100 steps more today than I did yesterday, I will call it a win.